 177.3 Jane Cunningham (1857-?)

-Jane was born at Polmont on 14 Nov. in the same year that her half-sister, Agnes, sailed to Australia.
-Jane’s parents were listed as Andrew Cunningham and Margaret Mcisaac.
-She was living in Bo’ness with her parents in 1861 and 1871, and with her mother in 1881.
-Jane married James Mccaroll (b1862, Bo’ness) in 1884 at Linlithgow and they had a daughter named Ann Mccarroll in 1885.
-In 1891 James 28, iron dresser, and Jane Mccarroll nee Cunningham 28 (really 34) were living at Corbiehall with Ann aged 6.
+Jane was born at Polmont on 14 Nov.
+1857 in the same year that her half-sister, Agnes, sailed to Australia.
+Jane’s parents were listed as Andrew Cunningham and Margaret McIsaac.
+She was living at 8 Borrowston Village, Bo’ness with her parents in 1861 and 1871, and Jane/Jennie was living with her widowed with her mother in 1881 at 2 Borrowston Rd.
+Jane married James McCarrol (b1862, Bo’ness) in 1884 at Linlithgow.
+They seem to have had only one child, a daughter named Ann McCarrol in 1885.
+In 1891 James 28, iron dresser, and Jane McCarroll nee Cunningham 28 (really 34) were living at Corbiehall with Ann aged 6.
 All details were much the same in 1901.
 James and Jane were listed as being 38 and Ann was 16 and working as a pithead worker.
 Their address was Corbiehall Southside.
 No more is known but records suggest the family migrated to the USA.

 Alexander Johnston farmer died 28 Mar 1877 at Reddoch, Polmont.
 In 1881, son John 44, was farming the 100 acres at Reddoch with his mother Jean Johnston (nee Mcisaac) 65, another woman also named Jean Johnston and three servants.